tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 How to use IFTTT:
 --------------------
 for example I added new zigbee remote to my wink app and named it <b>z Remote1</b>.</br>
-in IFTTT create new recipe ,select Maker channel as "this" and  choose "Receive web request".<br>
+in IFTTT create new recipe ,select Maker channel as <b>this</b> and  choose "Receive web request".<br>

 Constract name of the request usiing following logic:<br>